The following are examples of activities that were determined to be (or not to be) unrelated trades or businesses using the

 The sale of certain items by a local association of employees described in section 501(c)(4), organized before May

-their usual place of employment.
+usual place of employment.
 This exclusion applies only to the sale of work-related clothes and equipment and items normally

 sold through vending machines, food dispensing facilities, or by snack bars.